List of master's degrees in North America: Communication

 Both teaching and research explore major issues related to new information and communication technologies in media and organizations at the national and international levels.

 The academic department of Art History & Communication Studies at McGill University offers Master of Arts (M.A.) degrees, which are differentiated either as Interdisciplinary (Thesis/Non-Thesis) or as Noninterdisciplinary (Thesis/Non-Thesis) programs.
 The duration for a Non-Thesis option is two years of full-time study.
 The period for a Thesis option may last longer, depending also on the required level of courses and complexity of the thesis.
 Students who are admitted to the Interdisciplinary Thesis option Communication Studies - Gender and Women's Studies (incl. e.g. psychology and/or other subjects) might have to earn "very high research" credits at the 700-PhD-level, and they may need to complete their program in the maximum of three years of full-time candidature.

+The Communication & Media Arts Department at Lancaster Bible College offers a Master of Arts (MA) degree in Strategic Communication Leadership.

 Computer Science

 The Master of Science in Computer Science and Master of Science in Information Technology are graduate degrees for information technology professionals and computer engineers.
 They are generally based on core computer science subjects where knowledge can be used for advanced work especially in the information technology industry.
-The Bachelor level degree provides a well-balanced foundation in information technology.
-The Master's degree allows the advancement of core knowledge and an opportunity to specialize in selected technology areas of interest.

 Community Health and Prevention Research

 A Master of Science in Community Health and Prevention Research is a graduate degree for students interested in advancing health in communities through evidence based science.
 The degree is similar to a public health degree with an emphasis on epidemiology, measurement, research, and statistics in the coursework though with a strong applied focus and emphasis on community engagement; theory and applied principles of behavior change; and intervention development, evaluation, and dissemination.
 Programs may combine in-class instruction, faculty and peer-to-peer mentoring, with community-based internships.
-The objective is to prepare future health professionals to responsibly and effectively address health challenges faced by diverse communities across the life course.